 - Figs – I find these don’t get eaten as often, but they add such a pretty element.

 - Dried fruit – Dried fruit is also a great option to add.
-I love adding dried apricots, dates and cranberries.
+I love adding dried apricots, dried cherries, dates and cranberries.

 I always love including fresh bread, as well as a couple varieties of crackers and nuts on my platters.
 They’re great fillers for any empty spots.